 The first complete pack was printed in 1804 and published in 1805 by J. C. Cotta, a publisher and bookseller in Tübingen, Germany.
 The twelve court cards depict characters from Friedrich von Schiller's tragedy Die Jungfrau von Orleans (The Maid of Orleans) but the transformed pip cards are unrelated

 Cotta went on to publish a total of six almanacs of transformation packs.

 19th century hand-drawn packs are now extremely scarce... some of them contain original ideas, humorous caricatures or comical satires of the theatre, politicians or opera stars, or else epic heroes of classical antiquity and so on.
 Some of them tell a story or recount a nursery rhyme.
-Others contain grotesque caricatures or ethnic stereotypes which might be incorrect today, showing how social attitudes have changed.
+Others contain contemporary social scenes including ethnic stereotypes which might be incorrect today, showing how social attitudes have changed.
 Whilst many are ingenious in their design, others do not display so much originality; if the pips do not fit in with the design they are placed therein just the same.
 We can imagine families in their drawing rooms, by the fireside, reading, smoking, scross-stitching or doodling on old playing cards...